harshit3012/CN_Lab/Lab5 (02-11)/README.md

     ![topo](images/1_topo.png)

--   DHCP service in the Server0 was enabled with the folllowing configs.
+-   DHCP service in the Server0 was enabled with the following configs.

     ![dhcp_service](images/1_dhcp_service.png)